 Annoying buffering?
 Sub-par video quality?
 Production limitations, embedding restrictions, and unnecessary complexity?
 Below you’ll find a handful of potential reasons why now might be the right time for your church to switch live streaming providers.

 “On a regular basis, my stream freezes or cuts out entirely.
 Sometimes my viewers complain that it didn’t work or was so slow that it was unwatchable.”

 SOLUTION | Cloud Transcoding

 It takes a lot of heavy lifting to send your video and audio to your viewers online.
 If your stream is often unpredictable and prone to volatility, then you need to ask yourself an important question…

 “What is doing the heavy lifting for my live stream?”

 Traditionally, most streaming solutions respond, “The upload speed at the sending location.”
-In other words, most services require your church to provide a huge amount of internet upload bandwidth to send multiple qualities of video simultaneously (1080p, 720p, 480p, etc.) to your end-viewers.
+In other words, most services require your church to provide a huge amount of internet upload bandwidth to send multiple qualities of video from your worship presentation software or live feed simultaneously (1080p, 720p, 480p, etc.) to your end-viewers.

 We think cloud transcoding is a better idea.